MARIO-Math-Reasoning/Super_MARIO/implementation_details.md

 ```

 # models
-* For training, we did not make any modifications to trl, so we need to pass the logits output by the model through the tanh activation function.
+* For training, we did not make any modifications to the package `trl`, so we need to pass the logits output by the model through the tanh activation function.
-* To prevent loss NaN, we calculate the sft loss outside the transformer.
+* To prevent loss `NaN`, we calculate the SFT loss outside the transformer.
 ```python
 def compute_loss(
         self, model: "PreTrainedModel", inputs: Dict[str, torch.Tensor], return_outputs: bool = False